Ebujex/Amazon_sales_report_sql/README.md

 ## Introduction

 This project analyzes Amazon e-commerce sales data using SQL Server.
-The dataset was cleaned, transformed, and analyzed to uncover sales trends, product performance, customer locations, and fulfillment patterns.
+The data was cleaned and transformed to better understand sales performance, product demand, customer purchasing locations, and fulfillment operations.

 ## Project Objectives